qteatime/kate/docs/dev-manual.md

   It's very important to note that, for security reasons, Kart does not allow you to refer to files that are outside of your game directory.
 That is, something like `../thumbnail.png` is not allowed.
 If it were, then building a cartridge from source could potentially include privacy or security-sensitive data without any warning.

 - `platform`: This describes how Kate should run your cartridge.
-The only supported runtime is `web-archive`, in which Kate expects you to provide an HTML page for it to load (the page is loaded locally and sandboxed, it will have no access to making network requests).
+The only supported runtime currently is `web-archive`, in which Kate expects you to provide an HTML page for it to load (the page is loaded locally and sandboxed, it will have no access to making network requests).

   You can also provide a list of Bridges, which are small internal scripts that Kate can inject in your page when running it to automatically translate between standard Web APIs (like `fetch`) and the APIs that Kate provides.